QubesOS/qubes-core-admin/doc/qubes.rst

 Setting netvm on particular domain of course does not affect global default, but only this instance.
 But there are two problems:

-- You don't know if the value of the property you just accessed was it's true or default value.
+- You don't know if the value of the property you just accessed was its true or default value.
 - After ``del``'ing a property, you still will get a value on access.
 You cannot count on `AttributeError` raised from them.

 Therefore Qubes support alternative semantics.
-You can (and probably should, wherever applicable) use no ``del``, but assignment of special magic object :py:obj:`qubes.property.DEFAULT`.
+You can (and probably should, wherever applicable) use not ``del``, but assignment of special magic object :py:obj:`qubes.property.DEFAULT`.
 There is also method :py:meth:`qubes.PropertyHolder.property_is_default`, which can be used to distinguish unset from set properties::